 AMY GOODMAN: The State Department is coming under criticism this week for refusing to allow a prominent South African social scientist to enter the country.
 Adam Habib was scheduled to speak at the annual meeting of the American Sociological Association in New York this past weekend, but the government refused to give him a visa.

-One of the most highly anticipated sessions was to feature Jeffrey Sachs, an internationally known economist and a former special advisor to UN Secretary General Kofi Annan, versus Naomi Klein, the Canadian journalist and author.
+One of the most highly anticipated sessions was to feature Jeffrey Sachs, an internationally known economist and a former special adviser to U.N.
+Secretary-General Kofi Annan, versus Naomi Klein, the Canadian journalist and author.
 But shortly before the ASA conference opened, Sachs pulled out.
 Unclear if it was related to the fact that Naomi Klein takes him on in her forthcoming book, The Shock Doctrine: The Rise of Disaster Capitalism.
-The theme of her talk was "Lost Worlds."
+The theme of her talk was “Lost Worlds.”
 This is Naomi Klein.

 I don’t think our problem is money, lack of resources to act on these basic ideas.
 Now, at the risk of being accused of economic populism, I would just point out that in this city, the employees of Goldman Sachs received more than $16 billion in Christmas bonuses last year, and ExxonMobil earned $40 billion in annual profits, a world record.
 It seems to me that there’s clearly enough money sloshing around to pay for our modest dreams.
 We can tax the polluters and the casino capitalists to pay for alternative energy development and a global social safety net.
 We don’t lack ideas.
 Neither are we short on cash.